 - Aaron Smith, Ayn Rand Institute

-Current full-time one-year or other non-tenure-track academic positions
+Current full-time temporary or other non-tenure-track academic positions

-The following department Ph.D.s currently hold full-time one-year or other non-tenure-track academic positions (at institutions that have tenure):
+The following department Ph.D.s currently hold full-time temporary or other non-tenure-track academic positions (at institutions that have tenure):

 - Lisa Ievers, Georgetown University